Oluwatayo-Adetola/MyFinalProject/README.md

 Copyright @ Tayo Food App, 2021.
 All rights reserved.

-All images and ideas that were not fully my own were cited in the above.
+All images and ideas that were not fully my own were cited above.
-Modifiation of this document is permitted for educational purposed only.
+Modification of this document is permitted for educational purposed only.